 Fiona arched her brow.
 “You think you have not made an impression on people, on the Order?”

-Roslyn smiled, but shook her head.
+Roslyn smiled thinly.
 “No, I’m sure I’ve made quite an impression.
 I just don’t understand how my kind of impression is the one you want to give the Conclave.”

 “We have tried to play nice before, Roslyn, and where did that get us?
 Fighting a war on both sides while the people of Thedas cry for our imprisonment and silence.
 I know what the senior enchanters would have me do.”